ezEngine/docs-src/pages/docs/Miscellaneous/custom-data.md

 > **Important:**
 >
-> Be aware that currently there is no filtering for the specific custom data type, so all custom data assets show up, even if they don't match the desired custom data type.
-If you select an incompatible one, at runtime it will log an error and give you a default constructed object.
+> Note the second string passed to `ezAssetBrowserAttribute`.
+It tells the system to only show custom data assets that contain `SampleCustomData` objects (or derived ones).
+This is an additional filter, that makes it more convenient to pick matching assets in the editor.
+If you leave this out, the asset browser **doesn't show any** custom data asset.
+If you want to be able to select *all* types of custom data, pass a `*` here.

 Finally, to actually access your custom data inside your game code, you have to get a *resource lock* using your *resource handle*: